huaweicloud/terraform-provider-huaweicloud/docs/resources/dws_cluster.md

   **auto_assign**, **not_use**, **bind_existing**.
 The default value is **not_use**.
   Changing this creates a new cluster resource.

-* `number_of_cn` - (Optional, int, ForceNew) The number of CN.
+* `number_of_cn` - (Optional, Int, ForceNew) The number of CN.
 If you use a large-scale cluster, deploy multiple CNs.
   Changing this creates a new cluster resource.

 * `tags` - (Optional, Map) The key/value pairs to associate with the cluster.